-Project O Five raises awareness of counter-radicalization and counter-terrorism using “smart power”, a combination of both soft and hard power approaches.
-Although counter-terrorism operations most often involve “hard power” apparatuses, which include intelligence, law, policing, and military might, counter-radicalization methods, on the other hand, require “soft power” tools that consist of political, social, cultural and economic control, alongside broader policy initiatives dealing with the environment, development, critical infrastructure, migration, and humanitarian intervention, in which a nation’s civil society plays a vital role.
-By and large, while hard power represented by military strength is essential to our security, living and portraying such values as good governance, public diplomacy, broadcasting, exchange programs, development assistance, disaster relief, educational and employment opportunities, which would be soft power measures, are as – if not more – important in the long run.
+Founded in Ottawa, Ontario, as an independent non-profit organization in September 2015, Project O Five raises awareness of counter-radicalization and counter-terrorism using “soft power.”
+Although counter-terrorism operations most often involve “hard power” — intelligence, law, policing, and military might — counter-radicalization methods also require “soft power” tools, such as social and cultural involvement, broader policy initiatives on the environment, development, critical infrastructure, migration, humanitarian intervention, and the widespread participation of civil society.
+Hard power — represented by military strength — is indeed essential to our security; still, modeling such values as good governance, public diplomacy, broadcasting, exchange programs, development assistance, disaster relief, educational and employment opportunities — all soft power measures — are equally important in the long run.

-Obviously, Professor Joseph Nye, who coined the term “soft power”, reminded us that a viable civil society would help mitigate violence.
-As such, the main objective of Project O Five is all about creating and implementing civil society led counter-narratives as the response to violence.
-As Nye concluded, a great nation’s interests in national and international politics can be better achieved by “smart power”, a fusion of both soft and hard power (Nye, 2004).
-Therefore, to counter radicalization and terrorism smartly in today’s global information age, nations must backstop and infuse conventional hard power tactics with more flexible and cunning cultural soft power strategies.
-In other words, countries should apply fused military and non-military strategies.
+American political scientist Joseph Nye (2004) coined the term “soft power” to remind us that a viable civil society would help mitigate violence.
+As such, the main objective of Project O Five is to create and implement civil society–led counter-narratives as a response to violence.
+As Nye concluded, a nation’s interests in national and international politics can be better achieved by “smart power”, a fusion of both soft and hard power.
+To counter radicalization and terrorism smartly in today’s global information age, nations must infuse conventional hard power tactics with more flexible and strategic cultural soft power approaches.

 Mission:Our mission is to bring about international peace by helping to create and maintain a “State of Global Terrorist Deterrence”.